Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 const express = require('express')
 const app = express()

-function auth(req, res, next) {
+function authMiddleware(req, res, next) {
-    if (!req.session.userName){ // when not logged in res.redirect('auth') // redirect to the login page return next()
+    if (!req.session.userName){ // when not logged in res.redirect('auth') // redirect to the login page return // dont call next
     }

-}
+    next() // move on to the next middleware or route }

-app.use('/admin', auth) // only use the authentication middleware on the administration page.
+// only use the authentication middleware on the administration pages. app.use('/admin', authMiddleware) app.use('/admin', authRouter)
 ```

 ### Explain, using relevant examples, how to implement sessions and the legal implications of doing this.